Austria in the Eurovision Song Contest 2011: Düsseldorf - wir kommen!

 Düsseldorf - wir kommen!
 (Düsseldorf - here we come!) was the national final that selected Austria's entry for the Eurovision Song Contest 2011.
 The competition took place on 25 February 2011 at the ORF Center in Vienna, hosted by Mirjam Weichselbraun and Robert Kratky with Andi Knoll hosting from the green room.
 The show was broadcast on ORF eins as well as streamed online via ORF's official website and the official Eurovision Song Contest website eurovision.tv.
 The first part of the national final was watched by 736,000 viewers in Austria with a market share of 26%, while the second part was watched by 818,000 viewers in Austria with a market share of 37%.

 Format

-Thirty songs competed in an online selection titled Guten Morgen Düsseldorf (Good Morning Düsseldorf), where public voting and an expert jury panel consisting of representatives of the radio channel Ö3 selected ten entries for the national final.
-After the combination of the jury and public votes which each distributed points from 1 to 30 based on overall ranking, the top ten ranked entries proceeded to the national final where the winner was selected over two rounds of public voting.
-In the first round, the top two entries were selected to advance to the second round, during which the winner was selected.
-The public was able to vote via SMS during the online selection, while viewers of the national final were able to vote via telephone or SMS.
+Thirty songs competed in an online selection titled Guten Morgen Düsseldorf (Good Morning Düsseldorf), where public voting via SMS and a 15-member expert jury panel consisting of representatives of the radio station Ö3 selected ten entries for the national final.
+After the combination of the jury and public votes which each distributed points from 1 to 30 based on overall ranking, the top ten ranked entries proceeded to the national final where the winner was selected over two rounds of public voting via telephone or SMS.
+In the first round, the top three entries were selected to advance to the second round, during which the winner was selected.